-Our detailed analyses of the Citi Premier and Chase Sapphire Preferred cards helps you make the choice by two of the top mid-tier travel cards.
+Our detailed analyses of the Citi Premier and Chase Sapphire Preferred cards help you make the choice between two of the top mid-tier travel cards.

 As travel is scaling up, savvy cardholders are building out their wallets with competitive travel credit cards to rack up points for when the world fully reopens.

 Enter two of the best mid-tier travel credit cards right now: the Citi Premier® Card and the Chase Sapphire Preferred® Card.
 Both are tremendously valuable for the average traveler – someone who flies often, but not in excess.
 In other words: If you’re staying in a hotel every week, neither of these cards is the one you’re looking for.

 On the other hand, if you’re traveling as frequently as once a month or as infrequently as just a few times a year, both of these cards are right in your wheelhouse.
 Utilize their bonus spending categories, take advantage of their perks, and use their shopping portals; you’ll soon find that travel has grown on you.

 |Sign-up bonus||80,000 points if you spend $4,000 in first 3 months||100,000 points if you spend $4,000 in first 3 months|

 |Estimated yearly rewards value ($15,900 spend)||$545||$564|

 A closer look

 What makes a travel card mid-tier?
 It starts with their rewards, which are usually very good, though not exceptional.
 In turn, their annual fees rarely eclipse $100.
 Both of these cards have $95 annual fees and rewards that come close to being more than just “very good.”

 The Citi Premier Card is an intriguing product considering the many types of cardholders it’s marketed to.
 First, look at the earning structure: